OakarminIron/Obsidian/Odoo/Odoo Backend/🟣Views/🟣List Views.md

-List views are a fundamental component of Odoo user interface, providing a concise and organized representation of data.
-Understanding their features and customization options allows you to optimize the presentation and usability of your Odoo modules.
+List views are a fundamental component of Odoo user interface, providing a concise and organised representation of data.
+Understanding their features and customisation options allows you to optimise the presentation and usability of your Odoo modules.

 Paging: When the number of records exceeds the configured limit, list views enable paging to display records in smaller chunks.
 Users can navigate through pages to view additional records.
 Remember this before exporting